'A Day in the Life' Project: Photographs by Street Youth of their Animals, 2012

 Preferring to stay where she felt a sense of community, Diane often looked for work while other residents helped to watch her children and pets.
 Her son Trent was particularly adept at grabbing his donated plastic camera and became an eager student.
 During the workshops, he quickly produced several powerful images.
 Many were made early in the morning as the sun rose over the tents of the encampment or at those quite times just before bed.
 The interior of their 10’ x 8’ wooden shed serving as a refuge for their small family, against the Seattle elements.

-The “A Day in the Life” photography exhibit drew attention from several local media outlets with Trent and Diane becoming the emotional center of the project.
-After one TV report, a very generous donator stepped forward and donated a brand new digital camera with all the accessories to Trent.
+The “A Day in the Life” photography exhibit drew attention from local media outlets with Trent and Diane becoming the emotional center of the project.
+After one TV report, a very generous donator stepped forward and donated to Trent brand new digital camera equipment.
 The anonymous donor wanted to enable Trent to continue to develop his craft.
-With the hope that it would lead to a life long love of photography, he hoped Trent would develop useful technical skills and so “he could have the opportunities that my kids sometimes take for granted.”
+With the hope that it would lead to a life long love of photography, he hoped Trent would develop useful technical skills so “he could have the opportunities that my kids and many others sometimes take for granted.”

 Nickelsville has since been removed from its West Seattle location by the City of Seattle.
 The residents have separated into three different homeless encampments throughout the city.
 AFAS is planning a future digital camera workshop after a successful campaign to collect used digital equipment.